-Covid-19: States want longer lockdown; Trump threatens WHO funding as global cases cross 1.4 million

-People of Wuhan in China, the original epicentre of the coronavirus, were on Wednesday finally allowed to leave for work.
+Covid-19: Total cases in India cross 5,000-mark, toll rises to 149; Dharavi reports two more cases

-The number of cases in India rose to 4,789 on Tuesday, and the toll to 124.
-Several states have requested the Centre to either extend the lockdown, scheduled to end on April 14, or lift it in phases.
+The number of coronavirus cases in India rose to 5,194 on Tuesday morning, with 149 deaths, the Union Health Ministry said.
+This is the biggest jump in both the number of cases and deaths.

+The 21-day lockdown is set to end next week on April 15, but several chief ministers have called for an extension or only a partial lifting of restrictions, saying that it will be difficult to tackle the coronavirus epidemic otherwise.

 United States President Donald Trump said his government will reduce funding to the World Health Organization, accusing it of being pro-China.
 He also accused WHO of being late in reacting to the coronavirus pandemic.

 Globally, the number of positive cases worldwide crossed 14.29 lakh, including over 82,000 deaths, according to a tracker by Johns Hopkins University.

-Tens of thousands of people who spent the last two months locked down in Wuhan, China, the original epicentre of the outbreak, were on Wednesday allowed to leave the city for work and other purposes, after a gap of two-and-a-half months.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.